MIDL-Conference/midl-website-2021/pages/registration.md

 # Registration is now open!

 The Covid-19 pandemig is ongoing and we are closely monitoring the situation.
 Unfortunately, it will not be possible to host MIDL as a hybrid event.
 Our location will still be in use as a vaccination centre.
 Furthermore, current regulations do not allow any conference-like meetings.
 Consequently, MIDL 2021 will take place as a **fully virtual meeting**.
-For further questions please send an email to [registration@2021.midl.io](mailto:registration@2021.midl.io).

-{% from "_macros.html" import button %}
-{{ button("Register for MIDL 2021 here!", "https://srk-online.de/Buchungssystem/Buchungen") }}

 <!-- ## Accommodation